 Quick Facts about PCOS

-Continue to the next section for information on what causes PCOS.
+Continue to the next section to discover what causes PCOS.

 Hormonal Causes of PCOS

-Insulin - a metabolic hormone that influences how the body uses glucose for energy – is also thought to play a role in the development of PCOS.
-Women whose bodies make excess insulin due to insulin resistance or another metabolic disorder may experience increased androgen levels as a result.
-This is because excess insulin can cause the ovaries to produce more androgens than usual.
+Insulin - a pancreatic hormone that influences how the body uses glucose for energy - is also thought to play a role in the development of PCOS.

 Other Causes of PCOS